hemerajs/hemera-nats-streaming/README.md

 ## Why we need NATS-Streaming?

-Usually we would use RabbitMQ to ensure reliable message delivery but maintaining RabbitMQ as well as writing a reliable driver is hard.
-With NATS-Streaming we can use the same technology.
+Usually we would use a queue like RabbitMQ to ensure reliable message delivery but maintaining RabbitMQ as well as writing or finding a reliable driver is hard.
+The authors of NATS-Streaming and NATS know this and that's the reason why they made it as easy as possible.

+## What's the difference when I use NATS-Streaming directly?

+That's good question.
+In NATS-Streaming there aren't request/reply semantic.
+If you publish something it doesn't mean that the requestor has received it but it will guarantee that the messages are persistent and replayed in the way you defined it.

 ## Caveats

-* The Hemera proxy subscription can only encode/decode JSON at the moment.
+- The Hemera proxy subscription can only encode/decode JSON at the moment.
-* Messages from NATS-Streaming are forwarded to a Hemera subscriber.
+- Messages from NATS-Streaming are forwarded to a Hemera subscriber.
 We can only support (request / reply), (queue-group) semantic (no fanout) to ensure message acknowledgement.